-Babergh and Mid Suffolk have established a joint company (CIFCO Capital) that borrows money from the Councils (currently up to £100m) which it then invests through the purchase of commercial properties.
+Babergh and Mid Suffolk District Councils have established a joint company (CIFCO Capital) that borrows money from the Councils (currently up to £100m) which it then invests through the purchase of commercial properties.

-The CIFCO Board is comprised of two Councillor Directors, and three Non-Executive Directors, recruited for their relevant sector expertise.
+The CIFCO Board is comprised of two councillor directors, an officer director and three non-executive directors, recruited for their relevant sector expertise.

-In making investment decisions the CIFCO Board is also advised by professional property agents, lawyers, fund managers and managing agents.
-To date CIFCO has invested circa £50m through the purchase of 11 properties.
-In deciding to purchase these properties the Board has considered, applied due diligence, and dismissed over 60 potential property purchases.
+In making investment decisions the CIFCO board is also advised by professional property agents, lawyers, fund managers and managing agents.
+To date CIFCO has invested circa £60m through the purchase of 14 properties.
+In deciding to purchase these properties the board has considered, applied due diligence, and dismissed over 140 other potential property purchases.

-All such decisions must be in accordance with the CIFCO Business Plan, which is reviewed and approved by each Council on an annual basis.
-In particular, the Business Plan includes a detailed approach to risk.
+All such decisions must be in accordance with the CIFCO business plan, which is reviewed and approved by each council on an annual basis.
+In particular, the business plan includes a detailed approach to risk.
 CIFCO invests to create a diverse portfolio, ensuring no single market, sector or tenant contains a disproportionate level of the overall funds invested and therefore mitigating any risk of tenant or market failure.
-For example, this approach has successfully ensured that over the last 12 months CIFCO has been reducing retail risk and exposure.
+For example, this approach has successfully ensured that over the past 12 months CIFCO has been reducing retail risk and exposure.

-CIFCO focus on properties with secure, longer term, leases to strong covenants, in order to lower the likelihood of tenant failure and fluctuations in income; and continuously monitors the performance of the fund.
+CIFCO focuses on properties with secure, longer term, leases to strong covenants, in order to lower the likelihood of tenant failure and fluctuations in income; and continuously monitors the performance of the fund.

-Over the last two years the CIFCO arrangement has been successfully established.
-This has generated net income to the Councils of £1.4m which will grow to £5.5m over the next 4 years.
+Over the past two years the CIFCO arrangement has been successfully established.
+This has generated net income to the councils of £3.34m which will grow to £11.9m over the next 4 years.

-The Councils originally decided to establish this fund for £50m. £50m was determined to be the minimum level required to establish a cost-effective company structure and balanced portfolio.
-Now that these arrangements have matured the Councils have agreed to increase the total fund to £100m.
-This is anticipated to increase the income generated to the Councils by £3.8m over the next 4 years and is still considered to be a proportionate level of investment as compared to the overall size and financial budgets of the Councils.
+The councils originally decided to establish this fund for £50m. £50m was determined to be the minimum level required to establish a cost-effective company structure and balanced portfolio.
+Now that these arrangements have matured, the councils have agreed to increase the total fund to £100m.
+This is anticipated to increase the income generated to the Councils by £8.9m over the next 4 years and is still considered to be a proportionate level of investment as compared to the overall size and financial budgets of the councils.